Another Word For SUSPENSEFUL

 frightful

-Adjective : (obsolete) Full of fright, whether
+Adjective : Full of something causing fright, whether

 pulse-pounding